gazbert/bxbot/README.md

 output from the Exchange Adapters; it's very handy for debugging, but not so good for your disk space!

 ### REST API
+_"Enlightenment means taking full responsibility for your life."_ - William Blake

 The bot has a REST API that allows you to remotely:

 * View and update Engine, Exchange, Markets, Strategy, and Email Alerts config.